artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

 You can now input a SQL query directly.

 You can exit the MySQL command prompt at any time simply by typing ``exit``.
-You will be returned to the unix command-line interface.
+You will be returned to the UNIX command-line interface.

 ..
 IMPORTANT::